alefcarlos/blazor-server-mud-template/templates/server-solution/README.md

 [Duende Blazor Server Access Token Management](https://docs.duendesoftware.com/accesstokenmanagement/blazor-server/) adds User Session management for Blazor safely.

-> There is a in-memory store(ServerSideTokenStore.cs) for tokens, but you should user a persisted one.
+> There is a in-memory store(ServerSideTokenStore.cs) for tokens, but you should use a persisted strategy.

 ### Propagate token into http requests